Biarsl/the_value_of_art/README.md

 Furthermore, an attempt was made to evaluate the images through engineered features (contrast, composition, texture, etc.).
 No significant insights were gained from this approach, but it remains an open path for future steps.
 With the help of experts in the field, it may be possible to engineer more relevant features.

 ## Team and Contact
 This project was carried out by Bia Ramalho, Carolina Gallindo, Danilo Alexandre, and Felipe Moniz as part of the final project for Batch #1887 of the Data Science and AI bootcamp.
-For any questions or collaboration, please send an email to danilocezaralexandre@gmail.com.

 ### Notes
 ¹ We understand that other factors, such as the author's relevance, the artwork's area, and others, are also significant in determining its value.
 Please consider that the artwork has already undergone some form of screening by curators and gallerists.